mit-submit/submit-users-guide/source/program.rst

 Containers are becoming commonplace in scientific workflows.
 SubMIT offers access to containers through Singularity and Podman (an alternative to Docker).
 This section will give a short example on how to enter into a singularity container to run your framework.
 For more information on dockers see the `docker engine site <https://docs.docker.com/engine/reference/commandline/build/>`_.

+A comprehensive tutorial on how to set up containers and singularity images is presented `here <https://submit.mit.edu/submit-users-guide/tutorials/tutorial_3.html>`_.
+Here, only general information and overview is presented.

+# TODO continue from here

 Podman
 ~~~~~~

 SubMIT will be using Podman instead of Docker on all machines.
 For users who have been using Docker, you can run on Podman images created with Docker.
 You can run familiar commands, such as ``pull``, ``push``, ``build``, ``commit``, ``tag``, etc. with Podman

 All SubMIT users have access to build containers.
 You can start by finding instructions through your packages dockerhub or by downloading the code and building the image.